rehierl/metalsmith-menu/readme.md

 You could even use the menu tree to merge all files into a single large file.

-See the `./examples` sub-folder for details on how to traverse the menu tree.
+See the `./examples` sub-folder in the plugin's github repository for details on how to traverse the menu tree.

 ## Usage